Tokra110/Mass-Photo-Converter/README.md

-# PhotoConverter
+# Mass Photo Converter

-**PhotoConverter** is a high-performance, multi-threaded batch image conversion tool designed to optimize images for modern web standards.
+**Mass Photo Converter** is a high-performance, multi-threaded batch image conversion tool designed to optimize images for modern web standards.
 It specializes in converting high-quality PNG, TIFF, and JPEG images into next-generation formats like AVIF and WebP, offering significant size reductions with minimal visual loss.

 ## Key Features